volta-cli/rfcs/text/0000-update-version-handling.md

 -   `node@<10`
 -   `"node@8 || 9"` (an odd invocation, but one our current implementation supports)

-Finally, users may supply a tool with either of the two special version names Notion currently supports, `lts` and `latest`:
+Finally, users may supply a tool with either of the two special version names Volta currently supports, `lts` and `latest`:

 -   `node@lts`
 -   `node@latest`